 How Tax Shields Can Be Used to Reduce Income Tax

-A tax shield is a reduction in taxable income by taking allowable deductions that taxable income.
+A tax shield is a reduction in taxable income by taking allowable deductions.
 AccountingTools says that a tax shield is "the deliberate use of taxable expenses to offset taxable income."
-While tax shields can be used for tax savings for both personal and business tax returns, this article focuses on tax shields for businesses.
+While tax shields are used for tax savings for both personal and business tax returns, this article focuses on tax shields for businesses.

 What Are Some Examples of a Tax Shield?